Shop

 One of our “10 Best Breweries to Watch in 2019,” Junkyard Brewing has only continued to impress us over the years with its heavily hopped double IPAs, juicy fruited sours, and pastry stouts.

-If you’re looking for the next frontier in craft beer, it might be on the border between North Dakota and Minnesota.
-Junkyard Brewing Co. and Drekker Brewing Co. are less than a three-mile drive apart, with Junkyard on the Minnesota side and Drekker in North Dakota.
+We completely understand that if you’re going to Minnesota, you’re most likely focusing on the Twin Cities (and maybe up north).
+But if you’re looking for the next frontier in craft beer, it might be on the border between North Dakota and Minnesota.
+Junkyard Brewing and Drekker Brewing Co. are less than a three-mile drive apart, with Junkyard on the Minnesota side and Drekker in North Dakota.
 And the two Midwest spots are among the most sought-after breweries on social media.

 To put it simply: Junkyard brews hype beer.
-Those aforementioned crazy IPAs, sours, and stouts dominate here.
+Those crazy IPAs, sours, and stouts dominate here.

 But there is also a love for nostalgia and decadence packaged in brightly colored labels and stubby crowlers.
-The difference is that Junkyard succeeds where others falter.
+The difference is that Junkyard succeeds, whereas others falter.
 We’ve tried plenty of uninteresting, bog-standard New England IPAs and kettle sours.
 Junkyard’s are genuinely delicious and a ton of fun.
 Things aren’t taken seriously; there’s no need to overanalyze a Junkyard beer.
-Simply crack open one of the 750ml crowlers with a few friends and enjoy the evening.
+Simply crack one open with a few friends and enjoy the evening.

 BlackStack Brewing